 many had heard their forebears telling them stories, and now the

 details were clicking into place.

-Now some of those present will not make their way into the
+Now some will think seriously about making their way into

 High Tide South Africa